texfaq/texfaq.github.io/FAQ-inst1cm.md

 ---
+title:  Installing the Type&nbsp;1 versions of the CM&nbsp;fonts
 section: Installing (La)TeX files
 date: 2014-06-10
 ---

-# Installing the Type&nbsp;1 versions of the CM&nbsp;fonts

 This is a specialised case of [installing a font](FAQ-instfont.md), but it is almost never necessary&nbsp;&mdash; it's inconceivable that any (even